Jagaradoz/Roblox-Studio-Projects/README.md

 ## Repository Structure

-This repository consists of 2 main sections with different purposes:
+This repository consists of 3 main sections with different purposes:
 -   **Game-Projects**: Skills of game development, creativity and technical expertise.
+-   **Modules**: Useful Third Party modules, And applications.
 -   **Programming Concepts**: Core Knowledge, Main ideas, And Tricks.
 ## Give This Repository Your Support